 And then someone told me that they make homemade almond milk (to drink, not for yogurt) without having to strain it at all, by using their Vitamix (although any high-powered blender should do).

 And then I did the math on how much it would cost to make a quart of homemade almond milk, from organic almonds and filtered water, as compared to store-bought organic almond milk, and that tipped the balance, and I decided that yes, ok, I could make homemade almond milk and then, in turn, homemade almond milk yogurt.
+For the record, we get organic almonds at Costco; they are a great price at $17 for 1.7 pounds, but of course you can use whatever raw almonds you like.

 So I gave it a whirl (pun intended), and while the almond milk was delicious, and the resulting yogurt was tasty, it wasn’t really yogurt – it was basically kefir, having the consistency of a smoothie (and a thin smoothie at that), not at all thick like even a runny yogurt.
 I had read that subsequent batches of homemade almond milk yogurt will get thicker with each generation (assuming you are using some of the previous generation as your starter for your next generation), and that may be true, but this stuff was so thin that I couldn’t imagine how long that would take to get to generation X (5 batches?
 15?) before it was thick enough to spoon out.